lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 If a pattern is detected, the wakeup detector will send a wakeup request to the power manager, and the cause bit corresponding to that detector will be set in the {{< regref "WKUP_CAUSE" >}} register.

+Note that the wkup detector should be disabled by setting {{< regref "WKUP_DETECTOR_EN_0" >}} before changing the detection mode.
+The reason for that is that the pulse width counter is NOT cleared upon a mode change while the detector is enabled.

 ## Strap Sampling and TAP Isolation

 The `pinmux` contains a set of dedicated HW "straps", which are essentially signals that are multiplexed onto fixed MIO pad locations.